syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Download.md

 The Syncfusion WinUI installer can be downloaded from the [Syncfusion](https://www.syncfusion.com/winui-controls) website.
 You can either download the licensed installer or try our trial installer depending on your license.

-   -	Trial Installer for evaluation customers,
+   -	Trial Installer
-   -	Licensed Installer for paid customers.
+   -	Licensed Installer

 ## Download the Trial Version